mastercomfig/mastercomfig/README.md

 or if it's just as simple as a comment being confusing to you, report the problem and you'll probably see a fix in a future update.

-## Installation (vpk)
+## Installation (VPK)

-[Download latest VPK release](https://github.com/mastercoms/tf2cfg/releases/latest), drag the VPK of your choice to your custom folder after [cleaning your config](#clean-up), along with any addons if needed.
+Download the VPK of the [latest release](https://github.com/mastercoms/tf2cfg/releases/latest), drag the VPK of your choice to your `tf/custom` folder after [cleaning your config](#clean-up), along with any addons if needed.

-To get to your custom folder, right click Team Fortress 2 in your library, click properties, go to the `local files` tab, and then click the `browse local files...` button.
-Then, open the tf folder and then open the custom folder.
+To get to your `tf/custom` folder, right click Team Fortress 2 in your library, click properties, go to the `local files` tab, and then click the `browse local files...` button.
+Then, open the `tf` folder and then open the `custom` folder.

 If you have your own `autoexec.cfg` already, rename it to `custom.cfg`.

 Finally, go to Team Fortress 2 properties again and click the `set launch options...` button.
-Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` into the box and click ok.
+Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -swapcores` into the box and click ok.
 More information on launch options can be found [here](https://github.com/mastercoms/tf2cfg/wiki/Launch-Options).

 Having issues (like crashes or local servers not working where you can't move or shoot)?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).

-## Installation (zip)
+## Installation (ZIP)

-[Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercomfig` and `mastercomfig_exec` folders to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).
+Download the source ZIP of the [latest release](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercomfig` and `mastercomfig_exec` folders to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).

 To get to the `TF2_FOLDER`, right click Team Fortress 2 in your library, click properties,